hilton/hilton.github.com/presentations/naming-guidelines.md

 _Guideline._ Don’t use names that sound the same when spoken.
 Aim to write code that another programmer could write down correctly if you read it out loud.
-Even though don’t transcribe code like that, as a rule, they often talk about code.
+Even though they don’t transcribe code like that, as a rule, they often talk about code.

 _Refactoring._ Replace a homophone with a synonym.